agoldberglab/CV_DuffySelection/neutral_sims/README.md

 SLURM bash scripts used for running analyses on compute cluster. **Directories will need to be changed to run these scripts.**

-_WARNING: Generating many .trees files will take up multiple terabytes of storage space._
+_WARNING: Generating many .trees files may take up multiple terabytes of storage space._

 Includes: